RgbBorges/GettingAndCleaningProject/README.md

 2) Script File:

 		run_analysis.R;
-		Before running this script make sure that the input files are available in their respective directories.
+		Note: Before running this script make sure that the input files are available in their respective directories.

 3) Output file: